A declarative Language for Rapid Business Development

 \begin{subsection}{Introductory Remarks} Tenet of today is : \emph{Churn code out, faster, and with less issues and make end users happy}.
 That is the precise idea behind of Test Driven Development (TDD)\cite{dta1}.
 The economy of testing in a fast paced release cycle puts automatic validation into foray.
 Still, given there are not many people allocated for the testing efforts overall ( some firms actually makes user do their testing ) there is an upper cut-off on what can be accommodated, even through automation.
-Hence, the idea is \emph{Getting More Done, with Less}. nJexl sprang out of this idea, a scripting language based on Java Virtual Machine (JVM), embeddable in any other JVM language, concise to write, and declarative by design, so that mathematical logic \cite{dp} can be written with almost no modification using nJexl. \end{subsection}
+Hence, the idea is \emph{Getting More Done, with Less}.
+ZoomBA sprang out of this idea, a scripting language based on Java Virtual Machine (JVM), embeddable in any other JVM language, concise to write, and declarative by design, so that formal logic \cite{dp} can be encoded cleanly using ZoomBA.
+Later, due to the same ``provability'' trait it was found to be a very suitable tool for System Integration purposes. \end{subsection}